— Latest update: March 2022 —

-The Japanese population is a traditional consumer of seafood, but meat consumption has increased gradually over recent years, especially among the younger generations. in 2016 Japan was ranked the world’s second-largest meat importer, after China, and was ranked first as of November 2017.
-Despite Japan’s rapidly aging and declining population, the Japanese meat production industry is expected to experience growing sales due to the ongoing Westernization of the typical Japanese diet.
+The Japanese population is a traditional consumer of seafood, but meat consumption has increased gradually over recent years, especially among the younger generations.
+In 2019, Japan was rated as the second-largest meat importer, after China.
+Despite Japan’s rapidly ageing and declining population, the Japanese meat production industry is expected to experience growing sales due to the ongoing Westernisation of the typical Japanese diet.
 In particular, it is expected that younger generations of Japanese people continue regarding meat as a staple of their increasingly modern and less traditional diet.

-In 2016, meat and meat products was the 1st largest trade deficit in food products, at 10.6 billion EUR.
-Pork meat, bovine meat, poultry and meat preparations account for 90% of the volume imported meat products.
+In 2019, pork, poultry and beef were the top three meat categories in terms of retail sales value.
+Pork meat, bovine meat, poultry and meat preparations account for 90% of the volume of imported meat products.

 This website and related activities are managed by the EU-Japan Centre for Industrial Cooperation, a joint venture between the European Commission's Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs (DG GROW) and the Japanese Government's Ministry of Economy, Trade & Industry (METI).

 Hundreds of web pages with up-to-date information on Japan, more than 400 market reports and recorded webinars available as well as a lot of detailed information on Japanese business culture.